Close Search

 @daturastudioisla

-Obsolete
+Obsolete Collective

 Gres Gallery

-A peaceful refuge from the busy streets of Deia, (the shop is just near the bus stop), Gres Gallery is both gallery and studio for Dora Alzamora Good, as well as her mom, Grace Alzamora, and her aunt, Mariana.
+A peaceful refuge from the busy streets of Deia, (the gallery is just near the bus stop), Gres Gallery is both gallery and studio for Dora Alzamora Good, as well as her mom, Grace Alzamora, and her aunt, Mariana.
 Good was born in Deia into a family of creatives, her grandmother was also a sculptor, but worked and travelled around the world before coming back to live.
 All three are incredibly talented and successful ceramic artists and together they have created Gres Gallery as a showroom to exhibit their work.
 Minimal colour tones of white, brown, grey and black mix with mottled, textured surfaces on ancient-like forms, each vessel and object is a work of art.

 @doragood_ceramics